knl84/R-Dashboard/README.md

 # R-Dashboard
 How to make automated dashboard in R with Markdown

-First oyu install markdown in your R enviroment from CRAN:
+First you install markdown in your R enviroment from CRAN:

 install.packages("rmarkdown")